 The training suggests that you also need to document the possible emergency scenarios and how you plan to respond and notify the appropriate stakeholders of the activity and any impacts of the activity.
 You also need to determine how you will return to normal operations, including testing and commissioning activities.

-Course length: 15 mins (8 mins video + assessment)
+Course length: 10 mins (7-minute animated and subtitled video + 7 short answer assessment)

 - Certificate of completion